 They also give emotional support to both you and your carers.

 Marie Curie nurses give nursing care to people in their own homes.
 They can visit you during the day or spend the night to give your carer a break.

 For other types of help, it is a good idea to talk to a social worker.

-You can find them through social services or through the cancer unit where you or your relative is treated.
-Many hospices employ social workers who offer a range of services, and specialise in helping people near the end of their life.
+You can find them through social services or the cancer unit where you or your relative is treated.
+Many hospices employ social workers who offer a range of services.
+They specialise in helping people near the end of their lives.

 A social worker can arrange:

 - home helps for shopping or housework